Koenkk/zigbee2mqtt.io/docs/devices/TS0001_switch_module.md

 ### Binding

-No sensible [binding](../guide/usage/binding.md) functionallity available.
+No sensible [binding](../guide/usage/binding.md) functionality available.

 Only the genOta and genTime clusters can be bound.